 - Main companies located in Bogota

-- Bogota-region is the main food and beverage market and production center in Colombia: Bogota accounts for 44% of total industry sales in the country, and is home to 42 of 100 leading companies of the sector.
+- Bogota-region is the main food and beverage market and production center in Colombia: Bogota accounts for 44% of total industry sales in the country and is home to 42 of 100 leading companies in the sector.

 - Market with high growth potential: Between 2015 and 2019, Colombians’ consumption of processed food and beverage is expected to grow by 36%.

 - Colombia provides a strategic location in the Americas: Manufacturing companies located in Bogota have preferential access to the main markets within the continent.